Updated: 27 Mar 2026

 (B) The Customer wishes to subcontract Company Services, which may imply the ‘Processing’ of ‘Personal Data’ by the Company.

-(D) In the event of a conflict between the terms of this DPA, the PSA, and/or Service Order Form, the DPA terms shall prevail with respect to the Processing of Customer Personal Data.
+(D) In the event of a conflict between the terms of this DPA and the Agreement, the DPA terms shall prevail with respect to the Processing of Customer Personal Data.

 (E) Annex I and II are integral to this DPA and provide details about the Processing activities.